Note

 Select Save.
 The system processes membership changes.
 Wait a few minutes for the changes to process.
 During processing, the system doesn't allow further changes.

 After the membership changes conclude, bookings begin to cascade asynchronously.
 New members get active bookings moved until after the day of the assignment in the crew.
-Members who are removed from a crew have their crew bookings canceled.
+Removed members get their existing crew memberships split with a full day gap.
+If there are small overlaps without bookings, the conflicting memberships are resolved in favor of the target crew (for example, when moving a resource between crews in different time zones).

 Note